BestTimesToVisit.com Logo

 When's the absolute best time to visit Cebu to catch both good weather and avoid the biggest crowds?

-Beyond the famous beaches, what's a truly unique Cebu experience you'd recommend?
+Beyond the usual island hopping, what's a truly unique Cebu experience you recommend?

 What is the cheapest month to visit Cebu, Philippines?